AerisG222/NExifTool/README.md

 ## Using
 - Install ExifTool
-- Add a reference to NDCRaw in your project.json
+- Add a reference to NExifTool in your project.json
 - Bring down the packages for your project via `dnu restore`

 ```csharp